Admissions Requirements and Process

 English Proficiency Requirement

-The minimum Tes of English as a Foreign Language (TOEFL) score for admission is 103.
+The minimum Test of English as a Foreign Language (TOEFL) score for admission is 103.
 Students who wish to be considered for teaching assistantships should have a score of at least 24 on the Speak section of the TOEFL exam.

-The TOEFL is required of applicants whose native language is not English, regardless of U.S. citizenship.
 We will also accept IELTS scores.
 For more information, please check English proficiency requirements.

 Please use the University's online graduate application.
 Please read the application instructions.
 A checklist is provided to help you assemble the information and support material you will need when completing the application.
 A nonrefundable application processing fee is required with the submission of your application.
 This fee cannot be waived.
 The application fee for domestic applicants is $70; for international applicants, the fee is $90.